lenormf/tsps/README.md

 	* ``# ./tsps -v -d -f scanme.nmap.org``
 * Stealth scan with random ports order, service fingerprinting on a special interface, but only system ports
 	* ``# ./tsps -v -n 1024 -f -i vboxnet0 scanme.nmap.org``

+## Notes

+As the code is fairly modular, it should be easy to add support for more scanning methods (UDP, etc).

+The amount of false positives (ports detected as being "filtered" instead of "closed") will be substancially lower if you perform the scan when no connection is active already (SSH session, file downloads, etc).